Please ensure Javascript is enabled for purposes of website accessibility

 C. Information to be Obtained and Maintained

-1. Obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure
+1. Obtain and record the actual elevation (in the same datum (either NAVD88 or NGVD29) as the FIRM) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

 2. For all new or substantially improved floodproofed structures:

 a.
-Verify and record the actual elevation (in relation to mean sea level) to which the structure has been floodproofed; and
+Obtain and record the actual elevation (in the same datum (either NAVD88 or NGVD29) as the FIRM) to which the structure has been floodproofed; and

 D. Alteration of Watercourses

-2. Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished.
+2. Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished; and.

-3. Notify the appropriate water resource district prior to approval or placement of fill within two hundred beet of the bank of a body of water during normal flow or stage.
+3. Notiry the appropriate water resource district prior to removal or placement of filiwithin iwo hundred feet ofthe bank ofa body of water during normal flow or stage.

 5-0416.
 VARIANCE PROCEDURE.